 All billing and other financial inquiries should be directed to our Financial Administrator, Brenda Ferguson.
 Brenda can be reached by phone through the church office at 251-342-8521 or by email: firstname.lastname@example.org

 Safety is our number one priority at The Early Education Center.
-Parents may drop off children in the mornings between 7:15 – 7:45 am.
-Our school day begins at 7:50.
-Morning carpool workers will be outside to assist children out of cars and into the buildings until 7:45 every morning.
-After 7:45 parents must park and walk their children into the building.
-To ensure the security of our building all doors will be locked at 8:00 am.
-Parents who would like to volunteer in the classrooms between the hours of 7:50am and 2:30pm will need to check in upstairs in the church office and obtain a visitors pass.
+To ensure the security of our buildings all doors will be locked between 7:50 am and 2:20pm.
+Parents who would like to volunteer in the classrooms during school hours will need to check in upstairs with Kathryn Thompson or in the Church office.
 Please do not let this safety procedure discourage you from feeling welcome at the EEC.
 We would be delighted to have an open door policy with parents but we must have a system in place that ensures your children are as safe as possible while in our care.

 Allergy Awareness – Peanut/Tree Nut Free School Policy